Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 How to involve youth?

-• Engage young MPs and young local councillors in both the design and roll-out of activities while maintaining the inter-generational oversight principle whereby it is both the responsibility of the younger and older MPs to engage the youth and speak to issues that are important to the youth.
+• Engage young MPs and young local councillors in both the design and roll-out of activities while maintaining the intergenerational oversight principle whereby it is the responsibility of the both younger and older MPs to engage the youth and speak to issues that are important to youth.

 5.